ourresearch/openalex-docs/the-data/sources/README.md

 ### alternate\_titles

-_Array:_ Alternate titles for this source, as obtained from the [ISSN Centre](https://issn.org) and individual work records, like Crossref DOIs, that carry the source name as a string.
-These are commonly abbreviations or translations of the source's canonical name.
+Alternate titles for this source, commonly abbreviations or translations of the source's canonical name.

+Obtained from the [ISSN Centre](https://issn.org) and individual work records, like Crossref DOIs, that carry the source name as a string.

 ```json
 alternate_titles: [